12 Natural Tips for Beautiful Hairs You Probably Didn't Know

 The chamomile tea conditioner should be used once a week for maximum results.

-Preparation method:
+Preparation Method:

 Heat about one liter of water and leave four bags of chamomile tea in it for 10 minutes.
-After the tea has cooled down, you can use it after the actual hair washes as a rinse.
+After the tea has cooled down, you can use it after the hair washes as a rinse.

 It is also possible to make shampoos and other hair care products yourself.
 Just give it a try!

-The ingredients, such as biotin, pro-vitamin A, vitamin B6, vitamin K, vitamin C, and folic acid, regenerate the scalp and bring the shine, back.
+The ingredients, such as biotin, pro-vitamin A, vitamin B6, vitamin K, vitamin C, and folic acid, regenerate the scalp and bring the shine back.

 Ingredients: